 He never thought he’d get another opportunity to witness a total solar eclipse.
 But in mere months he’ll see another one, literally, from his backyard.
 While Southern Illinois will experience the longest duration of totality (more than 2 minutes and 40 seconds) – Missouri will experience as much as three hours of the partial eclipse and 2 minutes and 30 seconds of totality.

-Liz Oliver, a 7th grade science teacher at Hixon Middle School in the Webster Groves School District, is overjoyed with the workshop.
+Liz Oliver, a seventh-grade science teacher at Hixon Middle School in the Webster Groves School District, is overjoyed with the workshop.

 “They’ve given us great images and models to talk to the kids about,” she says.
 “Knowing this information has been vetted is extremely helpful.”

-She’s excited to share all she learned, not just with her students, but with her teachers.
+She’s excited to share all she has learned, not just with her students, but with other teachers.

 Fellow Hixon science teacher Dawn Meyer says she loves that they’re “learning how to speak the language.”

-“I like that I understand a bit more about what is going on and can speak more knowledgeably and answer questions,” says Meyer.
+“I like that I understand a bit more about what is going on and can speak more knowledgeably and answer questions,” Meyer says.